dylnslck/micrograph/docs/tutorial/define-business-logic.md

 For this tutorial, we're going to create two classes: `User` and `Blog` classes.

 ## `User`
-Create a folder called `models`.
-Then, create a `User.js` and `Blog.js` file inside the models folder.

 ```js
 // User.js
 import Blog from './Blog';